matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **Object names**

-- All objects are identified by a name.
+- All objects identified by a name.
 - Cannot have two of the same object types with same names.
-- If an object is deleted, the name can be reused.
+- If an object deleted, the name can be reused.
 - All objects are assigned a unique identifier (UID) by Kubernetes.

 ```yaml